Thanatisia/distinstall-python/README.md

 + [ ] Migration from Linux Bash Shellscript to Python
 - [ ] Configuration File Handling and Support
     - [ ] Key-Values
-        - [ ] user_ProfileInfo
+        - [X] user_ProfileInfo
-            - [ ] Change ['secondary_Groups'] into a list instead of a standalone
+            - [X] Change ['secondary_Groups'] into a list instead of a standalone
-        - [ ] Plan to rename "device_Type" into "storage_Controller" for a better, more accurate name, OR to add a separate group called "storage_Controller"
+        - [X] Plan to rename "device_Type" into "storage_Controller" for a better, more accurate name, OR to add a separate group called "storage_Controller"
         - [ ] Change configuration naming scheme
     - [ ] Support for JSON
-    - [ ] Support for segmented running - Running only specific steps at any one time
+    - [X] Support for segmented running - Running only specific steps at any one time
-    - [ ] Support for different disk medium typings
+    - Support for different disk medium typings
-        - [O] NVME : /dev/nvme[disk-number]p[partition-number]
+        - [X] NVME : /dev/nvme[disk-number]p[partition-number]
-        - [O] Loopback device : /dev/loop[loopback-number]p[partition-number]
+        - [X] Loopback device : /dev/loop[loopback-number]p[partition-number]
 - [ ] Planned Quality-of-Life changes
     - [ ] Improved Readability
         + [ ] Usage of proper data structure objects such as Dictionary for Key-value mappings and Lists for Arrays and iterative data objects